robertchase/blog/blog/content/posts/the-matching-game.md

 Basic math follows.
 This shows how math can be understood a as shortcut for the matching game, in the same way that multiplication is a shortcut for addition.

+### what this means

+This might be how numbers really work.
+But I don't know.

+What I know is that this explains one way that numbers *might* be a natural outcome of normal things that our brains do, like recognizing patterns, putting things in groups and comparing things.

+<center><small>*updated 2019-04-02*</small></center>